Chilaca vs Pasilla: The Same Chile, Fresh vs Dried

 Quick Comparison

 Chilaca Pepper measures 1K–3K SHU while Pasilla Pepper registers 1K–3K SHU.
-They are roughly equal in heat.
+Their upper SHU ranges are close enough to treat as the same heat bracket.
 Chilaca Pepper is known for its earthy and rich flavor (Capsicum annuum), while Pasilla Pepper offers earthy and rich notes (C. annuum).

 Chilaca Pepper